syncfusion-content/asp.netwebforms-docs/aspnet/Ribbon/How-to-Initialize-ejRibbon/Get-Ribbon-object.md

 ## Get Ribbon object

-After _Ribbon_ initialization, _Ribbon_ object is stored in a container element of _Ribbon_.
-To access _Ribbon_ object, you can use the following code example.
+After Ribbon initialization, Ribbon object is stored in a container element of Ribbon.
+To access Ribbon object, you can use the following code example.

 {% highlight js %}